hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 +CRACK+

-lightning and thunder. it began to rain. it began to rain heavily. **Chi** looked at the ground. the water began to rise. the trees began to close in, forest walls began to narrow
+Lightning and thunder. it began to rain. it began to rain heavily. **Chi** looked at the ground. the water began to rise. the trees began to close in, forest walls began to narrow

 ||flood||